KETI-AI-Storage/AI-Storage-Orchestrator/docs/autoscaling_api_guide.md

 **Problem:** `current_gpu_percent` is always 0

-**Current Status:** GPU metrics use simulated values for pods with GPU requests.
-Integration with NVIDIA DCGM Exporter or Custom Metrics API is planned for future releases.

-**Workaround:** The system detects GPU resource requests and simulates utilization (60-90%) for running pods.
+**Solution:** The system now uses NVIDIA DCGM Exporter for real-time GPU metrics collection.
+Ensure:
+1. DCGM Exporter is deployed in the `gpu-monitoring` namespace
+2. GPU nodes have the label `nvidia.com/gpu=present`
+3. Pods requesting GPU resources are running

+**Fallback Behavior:** If DCGM Exporter is not available or metrics cannot be retrieved, the system falls back to simulated utilization (60-90%) for pods with GPU requests.

 ---